 This seemingly simple premise quickly proves to be anything but.
 After each visual novel-like story segment, the player (as Junpei) must choose a numbered door, with his choice also affecting which characters are selected to assist him.
 The numbered doors lock behind the players, and they must find a way to escape these locked rooms as quickly as possible.
 The room setups range from something which you might expect to see on a ship—crew quarters, a casino, and a kitchen—to the utterly bizarre and sometimes even terrifying—a laboratory and a torture chamber.
 Within each room are clues, in the form of both items and conversations between characters, which slowly reveal the overarching mystery of why the Nonary Game was held in the first place.

 The "escape-the-room" game genre began online, with freeware browser games such as Crimson Room, Viridian Room, and The Mystery of Time and Space (MOTAS) available online in the late 1990s and 2000s.
 While 999 is far from the first game to use "escape-the-room" mechanics—they were previously seen in the Resident Evil series and especially Myst—it was one of the first to advertise itself as an escape-room game.
 It set what has now become a genre standard with its "anything goes" approach to escape-room puzzles.
-Sure, there's Crimson Room-esque point-and-click gameplay as Junpei and co. hunt for keys and other useful items (and sometimes even combine them together in unusual ways), but there's also math puzzles, logic problems, riddles, color theory puzzles, and more.
+Sure, there's Crimson Room-esque point-and-click gameplay as Junpei and co. hunt for keys and other useful items (and sometimes even combine them together in unusual ways), but there are also math puzzles, logic problems, riddles, color theory puzzles, and more.
 The mechanic of escaping room after room could easily become boring, but the unpredictable variety of puzzles keeps it fresh.

-Since 999 first released, escape rooms have made their way out of the digital sphere and become a popular fad in the real world as well.
-While it's not likely that 999 had a direct impact on many real-life rooms, its "anything goes" puzzle variety and decreased dependence on hunting endlessly for small objects are trends which many rooms and companies have also adopted.
+Since 999 was first released, escape rooms have made their way out of the digital sphere and become a popular fad in the real world as well.
+While it's not likely that 999 had a direct impact on many real-life rooms, its "anything goes" puzzle variety and decreased dependence on hunting endlessly for small objects are trends that many rooms and companies have also adopted.
 (Plus, 999 briefly got a real-life escape room of its own in Los Angeles.
 Fans can only hope that this limited-time room sees a rerun in the future.)

 Nine Persons: The Story of Zero Escape

-There's no word which describes the story of 999 (and later, the overarching plot of the trilogy) better than "bizarre."
-It centers around the unique science, pseudo-science, and science fiction concepts which director Kotaro Uchikoshi loves to include in his works.
+There's no word that describes the story of 999 (and later, the overarching plot of the trilogy) better than "bizarre."
+It centers around the unique science, pseudo-science, and science fiction concepts that director Kotaro Uchikoshi loves to include in his works.
 999 alone easily puts Persona 5's "cognitive psience" or Death Stranding's preserved fetuses to shame.
 To provide just a few spoiler-free examples, 999's story and backstory revolve around twin telepathy, muscle-numbing drugs, ancient Egyptian mummies made from never-melting ice, advanced mathematics, and a cult of ritual practitioners fascinated with conspiracies surrounding the fate of the Titanic.

 The characters who accompany Junpei on his journey are just as bizarre and memorable.
 There's Snake, a blind musician; Seven, an enormous amnesiac; Lotus, a belly dancer with surprising computer skills; and even the shy, sweet and seemingly entirely out-of-her-element June.
-999 started a trend which Spike Chunsoft would carry over to later titles, especially the Danganronpa series, creating characters whose design centers around a single eye-catching outfit and a nickname or title.
-This makes the characters extremely easily to remember and distinguish from one another, and makes replaying segments of the game to seek out all endings much more interesting than it would otherwise have been, as you get to see interactions between different groups of these nine strangers.
+999 started a trend that Spike Chunsoft would carry over to later titles, especially the Danganronpa series, creating characters whose design centers around a single eye-catching outfit and a nickname or title.
+This makes the characters extremely easily to remember and distinguish from one another and makes replaying segments of the game to seek out all endings much more interesting than it would otherwise have been, as you get to see interactions between different groups of these nine strangers.

-999 and its sequels are the kind of games that leave you thinking, and that's almost entirely down to the way the characters interact and work together to tell such a complicated story.
+999 and its sequels are the kinds of games that leave you thinking, and that's almost entirely down to the way the characters interact and work together to tell such a complicated story.
 Each character has a connection to the greater myth of the series, and discovering these as you go along is one of the true delights of playing this game.